Azure/azure-sdk-for-js/sdk/test-utils/multi-version/README.md

 ## Key concepts

-- Our guideline recommends service client supporting multiple service API version takes an API version via the `serviceVersion` property of its constructor options bag `*ClientOptions`.
+- Our guideline recommends that service client supporting multiple service API version takes an API version via the `serviceVersion` property of its constructor options bag `*ClientOptions`.
 - Service API versions supported by the SDK library under test is specified for a top-level Mocha `describe()` test suite.
 We loop through them and run the test suite on each version.